Visual Reasoning Agent: Robust Vision Systems in Remote Sensing via Inference-Time Scaling: Discussion

 \subsection{Limitations and Future Directions}

 Our VRA framework is not without limitations, primarily related to computational overhead.
-As shown in runtime analysis, leveraging a long-thinking process reasoning model and increasing the number of integrated LVLMs leads to a substantial increase in inference time, which could be a barrier for real-time applications.
+As shown in the runtime analysis in Figure~\ref{fig:runtime}, leveraging a long-thinking process from a LRM and increasing the number of integrated LVLMs leads to a substantial increase in inference time, which could be a barrier for real-time applications.